DeepBrainChain/DBC-Wiki/docs/en/dbc-democracy/apply-treasury.md

 The funds will be divided on installments

 The proposer who have successfully applied are requested to continue to update their outcomes.
 Please specify the funds required for each stage in the proposal.
 The outcomes of the proposal is monitored by community members (except members of the council)

+Note: The release of approved funding requests will be released at the end of the spending cycle.
+The spending cycle can be viewed at [https://www.dbcwallet.io/#/treasury](https://www.dbcwallet.io/#/treasury) (there is a countdown to the spending cycle in the upper right corner).